Tatiana Romanova: Analysis

-The characters of Romanova and Grant exist in juxtaposition to one another, with both being defectors from their respective nations, and it was the intention of Fleming in writing From Russia with Love to contrast these two characters as a way of justifying the moral superiority of Great Britain over the Soviet Union.
+The characters of Romanova and Grant exist in juxtaposition to one another, with both being defectors from their respective nations, and it was the intention of Ian Fleming in writing From Russia, with Love to contrast these two characters as a way of justifying the moral superiority of Great Britain over the Soviet Union.
 In the 1950s, there were real fears in the West that Communism might be the more efficient system, and the Soviet Union would pull ahead both economically and technologically over the West.
-Additionally, the Burgess-Maclean affair of 1951 when two senior British diplomats, Donald Maclean and Guy Burgess, defected to the Soviet Union added to these fears.
-At the time, it was not widely known that Maclean and Burgess were spies for the Soviet Union, and Maclean was on the brink of being arrested on charges of treason.
+The Burgess-Maclean affair of 1951, when two senior British diplomats, Donald Maclean and Guy Burgess, defected to the Soviet Union, added to these fears.
+At the time, it was not widely known that Maclean and Burgess were spies for the Soviet Union and Maclean was on the brink of being arrested on charges of treason.
 The Soviet government claimed that Maclean and Burgess had defected because life was better in the Soviet Union while the British government was content to go along with this explanation rather than admit that two senior diplomats had been spies for the Soviet Union for the better part of the last twenty years.
 Since Maclean and Burgess were both members of "the Establishment", having attended public schools and Cambridge University; the defection of the two attracted much attention at the time.
 Fleming's intention in writing From Russia with love was at least in part to promote a "West is the best" message by creating two parallel characters who would prove Western superiority over the Soviet Union.
 Throughout the novel, Fleming drew contrasts between the Soviet Union and the West, always to the benefit of the latter.
 For an example, the officers of SMERSH are portrayed as living in fear of their superiors while relations between MI6 officers are shown as warm and friendly.

 Romanova's life in Moscow as a low-ranking clerk for the MGB is portrayed as dull and stifling.
 Although as a member of the MGB Romanova enjoys a relatively privileged lifestyle and she is an attractive young woman, she complains that her MGB uniform makes it hard for her to make friends, as people fear her.
-All of Romanova's superiors are portrayed as twisted and hideous-Rosa Klebb is an ugly woman with a "toad-like figure" and a lesbian (who is shown to be attracted to Romanova), while Kronsteen is a bisexual who is labelled "a monster" in the book.
-The book makes it clear that people such as Klebb and Kronsteen are the norm in the Soviet system. in the 1950s, homosexuality and bisexuality were widely considered to be perversions and Fleming, by making most of his non-Russian characters straight in contrast to most of the Russian characters, used this as part of his strategy to show "the West is the best".
+All of Romanova's superiors are portrayed as twisted and hideous; Rosa Klebb is an ugly woman with a "toad-like figure" and a lesbian (who is shown to be attracted to Romanova), while Kronsteen is a bisexual who is labelled "a monster" in the book.
+The book makes it clear that people such as Klebb and Kronsteen are the norm in the Soviet system.
+In the 1950s, homosexuality and bisexuality were widely considered to be perversions and Fleming, by making most of his non-Russian characters straight in contrast to most of the Russian characters, used this as part of his strategy to show "the West is the best".